jkatzmewing/seal2/README.md

 Seal2 is invoked as follows:

-    seal.exe "Path\To\Executable" "Argument1 Argument2 ..."
+    seal.exe "Path\To\Executable Argument1 Argument2 ..."

 or just

-    seal.exe "Path\To\Executable.exe" ""
+    seal.exe "Path\To\Executable.exe"

-if you don't need to give the program any arguments.
-GUI restrictions are enabled using the '--gui' option.
-For instance:

-    seal.exe --gui "C:\Windows\Notepad.exe" ""

-**Note that passing arguments to the child program might be finicky right now.
-Seal2 currently handles arguments the Linux way, but Windows might not agree on what constitutes proper quoting.
-If in doubt, you should probably forego the command line arguments.**
+Note that, when passing command line arguments to the child program, the command and arguments **must be quoted.** Seal2 must receive the program and arguments as a single string, otherwise it will fail.

 ## Compiling